DonnchaC/tor-hsdir-research/README.md

 was a forgotten web page from 2009, and the third site contain child abuse images.
 Pretty disgustings.

 Definitely huge potential to scan and categorize all hidden services and check their purpose here.
-Would be relatively straightforward to identify almost all child abuse sites and begin infiltrating them.
+Would be relatively straightforward to identify almost all child abuse sites and for LEO to begin infiltrating them.
 Would work for one generation until sites start using client authentication and authentication cookies.

 Shouldn't work drunk, can't remove committed spelling mistakes :)